SIPRI (Sweden)

 Siemon T. Wezeman Senior Researcher |

-Siemon Wezeman (Netherlands) is a Senior Researcher with the SIPRI Arms Transfers and Military Expenditure Programme.
-His areas of research include the monitoring of arms transfers, military expenditure and the arms industry, with particular focus on the Asia–Pacific region and the former Soviet Union, and the use of weapons in conflicts.
-He also researches military technology and transparency in arms transfers and military expenditure.
+Siemon Wezeman (Netherlands) is a Senior Researcher with the SIPRI Arms Transfers Programme.
+His areas of research include the monitoring of arms transfers and related policies with particular focus on the Asia–Pacific region and the former Soviet Union, and the use of weapons in conflicts.
+He also researches conventional military technology, military policies and doctrines, and transparency in arms transfers and other military matters.
 Since 1992 he has worked at SIPRI. |

 |